Snowflake-Labs/sansshell/README.md

    and immutable operations (if OS supported).
 1. Package operations: Install, Upgrade, List, Repolist
 1. Process operations: List, Get stacks (native or Java), Get dumps (core or Java heap)
+1. MPA operations: Multi party authorization for commands
 1. Service operations: List, Status, Start/stop/restart

 TODO: Document service/.../client expectations.

-## The Server class
+### The Server class

 Most of the logic of instantiating a local SansShell server lives in the `server` directory.
 This instantiates a gRPC server, registers the imported services with that server, and constraints them with the supplied OPA policy.

-## The reference Proxy Server binary
+### The reference Proxy Server binary

 There is a reference implementation of a SansShell Proxy Server in `cmd/proxy-server`, which should be suitable as-written for many use cases.
 It's intentionally kept relatively short, so that it can be copied to another repository and customized by adjusting only the imported services.

-## The reference Server binary
+### The reference Server binary

-There is a reference implementation of a SansShell Server in `cmd/sansshell-server`, which should be suitable as-written for many use cases.
+There is a reference implementation of a SansShell Server in `cmd/sansshell-server`, which should be suitable as-written for some use cases.
 It's intentionally kept relatively short, so that it can be copied to another repository and customized by adjusting only the imported services.

-## The reference CLI client
+### The reference CLI client

 There is a reference implementation of a SansShell CLI Client in `cmd/sanssh`.
 It provides raw access to each gRPC endpoint, as well